 Methods to Create CSS-Only Masonry Layouts

-You can use methods like CSS Grid with Auto-Placement and CSS columns for a masonry effect.
+You can use methods like CSS Grid, masonry layout, and CSS columns layout for achieving a flexible masonry layout without JavaScript.
 Let us discuss them below:

 Method 1: CSS Grid with Auto-Placement